Zhangywh/PE-DBO/README.txt

 The code for the paper "High-Dimensional Dueling Optimization with Preference Embedding", published in AAAI 2023.
-The appendix of this paper is attached to the main.pdf in the main folder.
+The main paper and the appendix are in the main.pdf which is contained in the main folder.

 1. Requirements